-Section 162(m) of the Internal Revenue Code imposes limitations on the deductibility for federal income tax purposes of compensation over \$1 million paid to each of our five most highly paid executive officers in a taxable year.
+Section 162(m) of the Internal Revenue Code imposes limitations on the deductibility for federal income tax purposes of compensation over \$1 million paid to our Chief Executive Officer and our next three most highly paid executive officers (other than our Chief Financial Officer) in a taxable year.
 Compensation above \$1 million may only be deducted if it is "performance-based compensation" within the meaning of the Internal Revenue Code.
-Stock option awards generally are performance-based compensation meeting those requirements and, as such, are fully deductible provided that they have been granted by a committee whose members are non-employee directors.
-Restricted stock grants are not considered performance-based compensation for purposes of Section 162(m) unless vesting is based on the achievement of specific performance goals.
+The Compensation Committee is aware of these limitations when structuring executive compensation.
+However, we retain the flexibility to pay compensation that is not entirely deductible where the Compensation Committee determines doing so to be appropriate.